tjaiswal2003/Alpha-Mastering-Data-Structures-and-Algorithm/README.md

-# 🧠 Alpha: Mastering Data Structures and Algorithms (Java) – Handwritten Notes
+# 🧠 Alpha: Mastering Data Structures and Algorithms (Java)

 Welcome to **Alpha Mastering DSA**, a curated collection of **handwritten notes** covering essential **Data Structures and Algorithms** concepts using **Java**.
 These notes are concise, exam-ready, and ideal for **interview preparation**, **college exams**, and **coding practice**.